pytask-dev/pytask/docs/source/tutorials/write_a_task.md

 ## Customize task module names

-Use the configuration value {confval}`task_files` if you prefer a different naming scheme for the task modules. `task_*.py` is the default.
+Use the configuration value [`task_files`](../reference_guides/configuration.md#task_files) if you prefer a different naming scheme for the task modules. `task_*.py` is the default.
 You can specify one or multiple patterns to collect tasks from other files.